This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 All integration tests use service definitions from example-muxio-rpc-service-definition/src/prebuffered.rs:

 These methods are intentionally simple to focus tests on protocol correctness rather than business logic.
-The Echo method is particularly useful for testing large payloads because it returns the exact input, making assertions straightforward.
+The Echo::METHOD_ID method is particularly useful for testing large payloads because it returns the exact input, enabling straightforward assert_eq!() assertions.

-Method ID Generation : Each method has a unique METHOD_ID generated at compile time by hashing the method name extensions/muxio-rpc-service-caller/src/prebuffered/traits.rs18:
+Method ID Generation : Each method has a unique METHOD_ID constant generated at compile time by xxhash::xxh3_64 hashing of the method name.
+This is defined in the RpcMethodPrebuffered trait implementation:

 Sources : extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs1 extensions/muxio-wasm-rpc-client/tests/prebuffered_integration_tests.rs21